 You can take this further.

 If you are a career-driven person, you may want to visualize yourself working at your dream job, meeting influential figures, or signing that big contract.
 Maybe you’re an athlete: visualize yourself playing well against your opponents, making plays, and winning the match.
-If you’re seeking answers spiritually, you could visualize a scenario that may bring answers out of you or envision a trusted guru and speak with them.
+If you’re seeking answers spiritually, you could visualize a scenario that may bring answers.
+Or you can envision a trusted guru and speak with them.
 The possibilities are endless!

 Chakra meditation is one of the top 10 meditations used in yoga.

-Yoga has been practiced for thousands of years by many cultures.
+Yoga has been practised for thousands of years by many cultures.

-One thing that people have seemed to have forgotten, though, is that Yoga isn’t just about the physical body.
-Along with the health benefits of yoga, are the techniques that allow you to explore the causal relationship between the mind, body, and spirit.
+One thing that people seem to have forgotten, though, is that Yoga isn’t just about the body.
+It’s also about the mind and spirit.
+For example, consider the yogic meditation Chakra Dhyana.

-Chakras are centers of energy, found in our spiritual bodies.
-To some, they are more of a concept and tool used for spiritual growth.
-Chakra meditations allow you to analyze your spiritual health, better yourself morally, and explore your mind.
-Either way you choose
+Chakras are centres of energy in our spiritual bodies.
+Meditating on these chakras allows you to analyze your spiritual health, better yourself morally, and explore your mind.

-By meditating on each chakra, you can identify which parts of your life are in a negative condition – then improve your life.
-Essentially, they are like the organs of your
+By meditating on each chakra, you can identify which parts of your life you need to work on.

 And that is how to explore your mind with meditation.
 While you’re at it, you might like to challenge your own mind by asking yourself some hard-hitting self reflection questions.